Air China Flight 112: Passengers

 On 15 March 2003, Air China Flight 112, a Boeing 737-300, flew from Hong Kong on a three-hour flight to Beijing carrying 120 people including 112 passengers, 6 flight attendants and 2 pilots.
 The flight had 88% occupancy.

 The index passenger was a 72-year-old man, LSK, who had been in Hong Kong since 26 December 2002.
 Later, he had been visiting his sick brother at the Prince of Wales Hospital between 4 March and 9 March 2003, when his brother died.
 During this time there were known cases of SARS on the same ward and LSK's niece, who had been visiting her sick father, also developed SARS.
 On 13 March 2003, two days prior to embarking on Flight 112, LSK developed a fever.
 He then consulted a doctor the next day, one day before taking the flight.
-He was unwell when boarding the flight and sat in seat 14E.
+He was unwell when he boarded the flight and sat in seat 14E.
 With six people per row, LSK had 23 passengers sitting in front, or in the same row, and 88 passengers sitting behind him.

 One Taiwanese engineering firm had seven employees on the flight.
 On 21 March 2003, they returned to Taipei.
 In addition, there was a group of 33 tourists and an official from the Chinese ministry of commerce.